meetrix/webrtc-monitoring-dashboard/README.md

 Dashboard that is used to present data captured via [@meetrix/lib-monitoring](https://gitlab.com/meetrix/products/webrtc-monitoring/lib-monitoring)

+## Project can be run on following OS

+1. Ubuntu
+2. MacOS
+3. Windows

+## Prerequisites

+The following pre-requisites should be setup through your terminal on your development machine.
+Please refer to tool installation guides by the developers to set these up.

+1. Git
+2. Node 12

 ## Project setup

 1. Create a [personal access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#create-a-personal-access-token) (required for two-factor authentication (2FA)), with the scope set to `api`.
 You can save this for future use too.